antonfirsov/docs/2015/02-netcoreupdate/2015-02-netcore-update.md

 Community Thanks!
 =================

-We were impressed to see the Roslyn team [recognize recent committers](https://twitter.com/khyperia/status/569992447708819456) to the Roslyn project.
+We were impressed to see the Roslyn team [recognize recent committers](https://twitter.com/khyperia/status/569992447708819456) to the Roslyn repo.
+We like to refer to these as sha-cups.
 That's quite classy.

 ![Roslyn sha-cup](roslyn-sha-cup.png)

 We haven't gotten to that level of awesome community appreciation just yet.
 That said, we're equally appreciative for the level of support that we're seeing on a daily basis, almost 24 hours a day.
 Thanks to everyone who has contributed to the .NET Core project.
+If you haven't yet, I encourage you to get involved.